matt-writes-code/investment-banking/src/md/financial-markets.md

 - Debt security: Representation of money that is borrowed and must be repaid.
 Examples are bonds, certificate of deposits, collatarised securities.
 - Hybrid security: A combination of equity and debt securities.
 Examples are equity warrants, convertible bonds, and preferrence shares.

+**Exchange Traded Funds** | _ETFs_ are designed to track the performance of a security they are designed for.
+An ETF tracking the oil industry for example, will have oil company stocks and oil commodities in its basket.
+ETFs are usually sold as unit trusts, allowing retail investors to gain exposure to whole industries by purchasing a portion of the ETF.

+Factors that impact an ETF's performance are:
+- Yearly fees: Issuers usually charge a percentage of the total holdings annually.
+- Transaction fees: Issuers can charge a percentage or a fixed fee per batch of ETF bought.
+- Basket make-up: ETFs can consist of investments that are concentrated or diversified in a specific industry.
+Concentrated baskets can be more sensitive to changes in the industry.
+- Liquidity: A larger difference in the bid and ask price can indicate low liquidity in an ETF.

 ## Money markets
 **Repurchase agreements** | _Repos_ are short-term debt that issuers, like government institutions, sell in the form of Treasury Bills (T-bills) to raise money.
 The securities are repurchased from the investor the next day or the following week with interest.
 Repos are low-risk because of the duration of the loan. _Repos_ are from the sellers perspective - the party that needs the funds.